How to Properly Store Your Kayak

 Protect Your Kayak By Properly Storing it

 As you finish up your adventures on the water or the kayaking season comes to an end, you’re left wondering how to store your kayak properly.
 Beginners to kayaking and seasoned experts alike can benefit from knowing how to store their kayaks.
-From the best way to store a kayak to other advice on storing your kayak outside or indoors, the following tips will ensure you can use your kayak for many seasons to come.
+From the best way to store a kayak outdoors to other advice on storing your kayak for long-term and short-term periods, the following tips will ensure you can use your kayak for many seasons to come.

 Take care of the investment that is your kayak so you and your family aren’t disappointed by the sight of a damaged kayak once boating season rolls around.
 Follow the tips for storing kayaks below and learn the importance of proper care to maintain your kayak for the years ahead.

 Read the full guide or jump to a specific section:

 - Making Your Kayak Last Longer: Reasons to Properly Store Your Kayak

 - Long-Term Kayak Storage Tips

 - Should I Store My Kayak Indoors or Outdoors?